 When you volunteer with 826NYC you’re joining a community of nearly 500 dedicated and passionate New Yorkers who make our daily programming and operations possible.
 Last year volunteers led classes of public school students in 122 field trips, mentored 148 students in after-school tutoring, supported ongoing curricular support at the Writers' Room in East Harlem, helped produce almost 40 publications of young writers’ work, and so much more.
 As a volunteer, you’ll not only create spaces for students to express themselves, but you’ll also become a part of a community of caring and fascinating adults.

-Volunteers can work with our students in a number of programs during the school year, we have a variety of programs in which volunteers can participate.
+Volunteers can work with our students in a number of programs during the school year.
 The best way to get started is to sign up for an orientation where you can learn more about all of our programs.
-The orientation is required to volunteer in our After-School Tutoring (shifts on Monday – Thursday; 2:45pm – 6:15pm), Writers’ Room (shifts on Tuesday – Friday; 8:00am-3:00pm), and In-Schools projects (Days/times vary, usually weekday mornings), and is a great way to learn more about 826NYC and develop best practices for working with our students.
+The orientation is required to volunteer in our student-facing programs, and is a great way to learn more about 826NYC and get the tools you need to support our young people.

 Field Trips and Store Shifts

 Not all of our programs require completion of an orientation before getting started – you can sign up for a field trip or a store shift today!
 You can see all of our available shifts by looking at this calendar, and if you’re already in our system, you can sign up directly that way!
 If you aren’t, signing up is as easy as emailing our volunteer team at firstname.lastname@example.org, and he can help you get signed up.